Can Americans Travel to Iran?

 Halef Gunawan

-Halef is a Social Media and Marketing intern at Koryo Tours.
+Halef is Social Media and Marketing Specialist at Koryo Tours

-Born and raised in Indonesia, he moved to the U.S. for college and, in 2019, decided to travel full-time.
-After getting stranded in Sabah, Malaysia, during COVID, he and his partner, along with their German Shepherd, Kana, embraced van life and have been exploring North America since 2020.
+Born and raised in Indonesia, he moved to the U.S. for college and later pursued full-time travel in 2019.
+Stranded in Sabah, Malaysia, during COVID, he and his partner—along with their German Shepherd, Kana—embraced van life and have been exploring North America since 2020.

 📷 Instagram | 🇮🇩 Instagram (Bahasa Indonesia)